Ediacaran biota: History

 The first Ediacaran fossils discovered were the disc-shaped Aspidella terranovica in 1868.
 Their discoverer, Scottish geologist Alexander Murray, found them useful aids for correlating the age of rocks around Newfoundland.
 However, since they lay below the "Primordial Strata" of the Cambrian that was then thought to contain the very first signs of animal life, a proposal four years after their discovery by Elkanah Billings that these simple forms represented fauna was dismissed by his peers.
 Instead, they were interpreted as gas escape structures or inorganic concretions.
 No similar structures elsewhere in the world were then known and the one-sided debate soon fell into obscurity.
-In 1933, Georg Gürich discovered specimens in Namibia but the firm belief that complex life originated in the Cambrian led to them being assigned to the Cambrian Period and no link to Aspidella was made.
-In 1946, Reg Sprigg noticed "jellyfishes" in the Ediacara Hills of Australia's Flinders Ranges but these rocks were believed to be Early Cambrian so, while the discovery sparked some interest, little serious attention was garnered.
+In 1933, Georg Gürich discovered specimens in Namibia but assigned them to the Cambrian Period.
+In 1946, Reg Sprigg noticed "jellyfishes" in the Ediacara Hills of Australia's Flinders Ranges, which were at the time believed to be Early Cambrian.

 It was not until the British discovery of the iconic Charnia that the Precambrian was seriously considered as containing life.
 This frond-shaped fossil was found in England's Charnwood Forest first by a 15 year-old girl in 1956 (Tina Negus, who was not believed) and then the next year by a group of three schoolboys including 15 year-old Roger Mason.
 Due to the detailed geological mapping of the British Geological Survey, there was no doubt these fossils sat in Precambrian rocks.
-Palaeontologist Martin Glaessner finally, in 1959, made the connection between this and the earlier finds and with a combination of improved dating of existing specimens and an injection of vigour into the search many more instances were recognised.
+Palaeontologist Martin Glaessner finally, in 1959, made the connection between this and the earlier finds and with a combination of improved dating of existing specimens and an injection of vigour into the search, many more instances were recognised.